 '''

-problem.removecblplog (f_lplog, object)
+problem.removecblplog(callback, data)

 '''

-- f_lplog The callback function to remove.
-If None then all lplog callback functions added with the given user-defined object value will be removed. - object The object value that the callback was added with.
-If None, then the object value will not be checked and all lplog callbacks with the function pointer f_lplog will be removed.
+- callback The callback function to remove.
+If None then all lplog callback functions added with the given user-defined object value will be removed. - data The object value that the callback was added with.
+If None, then the object value will not be checked and all lplog callbacks with the function callback will be removed.